48 ft cutting facing N-West (15-09-02)

 I passed through Heckmondwike on Sunday and discovered that the site of

-the Spen station has been levelled in preparation for a new housing
+the Spen station has been levelled in preparation

 development. |